Indecomposability for differential algebraic groups: Stabilizers and fields of definition

-\begin{lem} Suppose that G is an irreducible differential algebraic group.
+\begin{lem} Suppose that G is an connected differential algebraic group.
 Then a type is generic in the sense of the Kolchin topology if and only if it is of maximal Lascar rank. \end{lem} \begin{proof} We will refer to types which are generic in the Kolchin topology (in the sense that there is a realization of the type of Kolchin polynomial equal to the differential algebraic group) as a \emph{topological generic}.
 We will refer to the types of maximal Lascar rank as \emph{RU-generics}.
-We will refer to types which can cover the group $G$ by finitely many left translates as \emph{group generics}.
+We will refer to types for which any neighborhood covers the group $G$ by finitely many left translates as \emph{group generics}.
 In any superstable group, being group generic is equivalent to being RU-generic \cite{Poizat}.

 Suppose that $p(x)$ is RU-generic but not topological generic.
 Then finitely many left translates of any formula in $p(x)$ cover the group, but $p(x)$ is not topological generic, so the type is contained in a proper Kolchin closed subset of $G$.
 Take the formula witnessing this, $\phi(x)$.
 Now, finitely many left translates of $\phi(x)$ cover the group $G,$ and each of these is clearly closed in the Kolchin topology (if $a$ is a topological generic in $\phi(x)$ then $g\phi(x)$ is simply the zero set of the ideal of differential polynomials vanishing at $ag$).
 But, this is a problem.
 Now $G$ is the finite union of proper closed subsets.